Doctors conducting surgery

 Initial Treatment of Myxopapillary Ependymomas

-Radiotherapy and surgery are the two major methods of treating Myxopapillary Ependymoma tumors.
+Radiotherapy and surgery provide two major methods of treating Myxopapillary Ependymoma tumors.
 In order to get a histologic diagnosis and remove most of the tumor, surgery becomes an essential step in treating the primary spinal ependymoma.
-In circumstances where the tumor has not spread, studies reveal that surgery produces the best results.
-Radiotherapy provides an adjuvant to surgery, and when surgery cannot be performed it becomes the primary form of treatment.
+In circumstances where a tumor does not spread, studies reveal that surgery produces the best results.
+Radiotherapy provides an adjuvant to surgery, and when doctors believe surgery should not be performed, this therapy becomes the primary form of treatment.

 Myxopapillary Ependymoma Treated with Adjuvant Radiotherapy